How to cure worms in cats & dogs

 Hookworms

-Hookworms are small – around 10-20mm long.
-These blood-sucking parasites live in the digestive system of dogs and cats.
-They have a hook that attaches to the intestinal lining and feeds on blood, which can cause anaemia.
+They have a hook that attaches to the intestinal lining and feeds on blood, which can cause anaemia if left untreated.
 This loss of blood can be particularly dangerous for puppies and kittens.

-Unusually, hookworm can get into your pet through their skin.
+Unusually, hookworms can get into your pet through their skin.
 They can also migrate around the body.
 Intestinal hookworms are usually a result of ingesting the larvae found in the poo of other dogs or foxes.

 Whipworms